Guanche mummy of Madrid

-The mummy is a male Guanche in an excellent state of preservation.
-Is believed to date from the twelfth and thirteenth centuries AD, and belongs to a man between 30 and 34 years and, according to experts, would be the best Guanche preserved mummy in the world.
-The individual in question, has all his teeth very well preserved, without any wear and tear, has "caucusian features" (including brown red hair) and his hands that do not reveal that he had done hard physical work.
+The mummy is a male in an excellent state of preservation.
+It is believed to date from the twelfth and thirteenth centuries AD, and belongs to a man between 30 and 34 years and, according to experts, would be the best Guanche preserved mummy in the world.
+The individual in question, has all his teeth very well preserved, without any wear and tear, has caucasian features (including brown red hair) and his hands that do not reveal that he had done hard physical work.
 On the part of the Computerized axial tomography (CT) that was made to this mummy revealed that the viscera were not removed to mummify it and that in fact, it conserves the brain, which contradicts some historical Castilian chronicles that tell how was the mummification process between the Guanches.

 The mummy was found in Barranco de Herques, in the south of Tenerife, between the towns of Fasnia and Güímar.
-He arrived in Madrid in the eighteenth century as a gift to King Charles III of Spain.
-It was initially placed in the Royal Library and subsequently in the National Museum of Anthropology.
+He arrived in Madrid in the 18th century as a gift to King Charles III.
+It was initially placed in the Royal Library and subsequently in the National Anthropology Museum.
 The mummy participated in the Universal Exhibition of Paris of 1878.

-Since December 2015, the mummy was moved definitively National Archaeological Museum of Spain.
-The mummy, is the centerpiece of the space dedicated to the Canarian prehistory of the museum.
+In December 2015, the mummy was moved to the National Archaeological Museum.

-Since 1976, both the Government of the Canary Islands and the Cabildo de Tenerife have unsuccessfully bid a number of times for the return of the mummy to Tenerife.
+Although regional and local governments of the Canary Islands have requested its return, the Congress of Deputies has rejected this request on several occasions.
+In February 2025, the Ministry of Culture announced that, consistent with its decision not to display human remains in Spanish national museums, the mummy would be removed from its exhibition at the National Archaeological Museum.
+This decision prompted the government of the Canary Islands to once again request the mummy's transfer to Tenerife.